ullibodnar/Not-a-Test/README.md

   4. Do the best work you can. **It's not just about the code.** Show us all your moves!
 We'll be looking at the big picture: What's your thinking pattern?
 What attention do you give to others?
 How well would you work with others?
 And more.
   5. **Document!
 Document!
 Document!** Use comments in the code to explain your thinking: What made you choose this way?
 What kinds of things are you looking out for?
 Did you consider any other ways?
 If so, what made you reject them?
 Help us to get to know the real you and your thinking.

-**Note:** Using resources is wise; copying and pasting large amounts of code or having someone else do the work for you isn't: we want to get to know _your_ coding ability, not your friends.
+**Note:** Using resources is wise; copying and pasting large amounts of code or having someone else do the work for you isn't: we want to get to know _your_ coding ability, not your friends'.

 ## The challenge